← Blog··Updated 7 Jul 2026·5 min read

 Stephen Bourne, whose 1979 shell got him immortalized in a pun he never asked for.
 Photo by Dmitry Azovtsev, CC BY-SA 3.0.

-The shell1 that opens when you launch a terminal on most Linux machines is named after a pun.
+The shell that opens when you launch a terminal on most Linux machines is named after a pun.
 Bash stands for Bourne-Again SHell — a joke at the expense of Stephen Bourne, whose sh was the standard Unix shell bash was written to replace.
-The name works twice: bash is Bourne's shell born again as free software2, with the evangelical-revival pun fully intended.
+The name works twice: bash is Bourne's shell born again as free software1, with the evangelical-revival pun fully intended.
 Nearly every name in the shell family tree is this kind of joke, which is worth knowing the next time someone treats the terminal as a solemn place.

 Who was Bourne, and why is bash him again?